 Look for the type that is called ‘non-scratching’ to avoid scratching your surfaces.
 I like to have 2 on hand, one for the kitchen and one for the bathrooms.

 I love these cloths for cleaning, they dust and polish like nobody’s business.
 I usually have 5 on hand, but more never hurts.
-Do not use them for greasy jobs as you cannot wash oil out of them, check out our post on how to care for your cloths here.
+Do not use them for greasy jobs as you cannot wash oil out of them.
 Invest in one good optical cloth as well, you can use that for cleaning your electronics.

 3) Cleaning toothbrush